bradrn/brassica/Documentation.md

 ### Sporadic rules and multiple results

-On some occasions we might want a sound change rule to have more than one output at a time.
+Sometimes we might want a sound change rule with more than one possible output.
 The most common situation where this is useful is that of *sporadic rules*: sound changes which unpredictably apply to some words but not others.
 In Brassica, these can be simulated by placing the flag `-?` before the rule.